millskyle/chemphys.ca/README.md

 - `title`: The title of the publication
 - `date`: string representation of publication date.
 Only year is displayed.
 Month and day are used for sorting.
 - `journal`: OPTIONAL.
 Journal reference
 - `DOI`: OPTIONAL.
-The Digital Object Identifyer, without the "https://doi.org/"
+The Digital Object Identifier, without the "https://doi.org/"
 - `arxiv`: OPTIONAL.
 The arXiv.org identifier.
 - `pdf`: OPTIONAL.
 The link to a PDF version of the publication.
 If `arxiv` is specified, `pdf` will be populated automatically.
 If both are specified, the `pdf` specified explicitly will take precedent.- `abstract`: UNUSED.
 A field for the publication abstract, but is currently unused.